rackerlabs/docs-aws/docs/access-and-permissions/index.rst

 Your Rackspace account is the top-level container that contains one or more AWS accounts.
 All user and permissions management occurs at the Rackspace account level, though you can limit specific users on your account to have access to only specific AWS accounts.
-You calso use the Rackspace account for billing purposes.
+You can also use the Rackspace account for billing purposes.
 All charges from each of the AWS accounts are
 :ref:`aggregated at the Rackspace account level <billing_rackspace_account>`.